kevingrillet/Py-ForzaHorizon5-Tools/.wiki/Get Started.md

 ### AutoLabReplay

+Choice `3`.

-Can be used with `30` to quit game after max mastery points.
+Can be used with `30` to quit the game after max mastery points.

 Will redo the last lab race done.